CodeResolver/odoo-imgs/README.md

 - Anyone with the URL can access the image, even without logging into Odoo
 - This is useful for embedding in external systems or sharing with partners
 - Consider the sensitivity of your product images before making them public
+- You can control this behavior in the settings

 ## Compatibility